mherod/uninotts-android/README.md

 - Joda Time
 - JSON.simple

-Also included as library are the set of API libraries for the University of Nottingham information, which includes the **Student Now** framework.
+Also included as library are the set of APIs for the University of Nottingham information, which includes the **Student Now** framework.